w3c/smartagents-workshop/README.md

 * Asking the voice agent on the TV in the living room to order takeaway, e.g., "I want to order a pizza."
 * Using voice commands to choose the food and saying "checkout" to the smartwatch to process the payment.

-Another example is searching for television content.
-The user can ask, "Play [name of an episodic TV show]," and the voice assistant will respond with, "Here's what I found," while displaying search results on the TV.
+Another example is searching for podcast or video content.
+The user can ask, "Play [topic of a podcast or video]," and the voice assistant will respond with, "Here's what I found," while displaying search results on the smartphone display.
 A useful user requirement may be the ability to request congruent user feedback (i.e., if voice is used for input, then speech is used for feedback).

 > **NOTE:** The above is just a few examples of the possible use cases, and the development of use cases and their requirements will be one topic of the workshop.

 ## Who to attend?
 * Many possible stakeholders including:
     * Service providers/System implementers
-    * Govt (like Singapore)
+    * Government
-    * Users from various countries/communities
+    * Users and developers from various countries/communities
+    * Standard organizations
+    * Researchers from academia and industry
 * Liaisons
     * CHIP (Amazon, Apple, Google, and Zigbee)
     * OCF